Fun Climbing Games at Indoor Walls

 Objective: Pick a route or problem you can do easily and take turns climbing it, each time eliminating a hold.
 The winner is the last person able to climb the problem without using the holds eliminated.

 Detract-a-Move, or Take Away, is a compacted version of its sister Add-a-Move.
 A small number of players pick a problem (or if a large group, a route) and then take turns ascending it.
 Each time they climb the line, a player has to avoid a hold of their choosing; this hold then becomes ‘out’ for the rest of the game.
-Pretty soon, there’s very few holds left, and the winner will be the climber who can reach the finish of the newly stripped problem when all others have failed.
+Pretty soon, there are very few holds left, and the winner will be the climber who can reach the finish of the newly stripped problem when all others have failed.

 Detract-a-Move is good for forcing climbers to think about body position: players will often have to stretch far to reach the next hold so correct positioning becomes vital.
 It is also useful for making the climbers think tactically about holds and how they can possibly utilize them to overcome the eliminated sections.